CHIMERAE

 Un piccolo lampo fece scintillare la copertura, come un raggio laser intrappolato dentro una geode, e un colpo sordo vibrò propagandosi lungo i vetri.
 I lampeggianti, dispersi nei tafferugli, sembravano inviare indecifrabili segnali, ritmici e remoti, come provenienti da pulsar di un’altra galassia.

 «Suvvia.
 La tua non può essere un’ipotesi su base filologica.
-Anzi, è meno di un congettura, è una mera sensazione!» disse il Critico.
+Anzi, è meno di una congettura, è una mera sensazione!», disse il Critico.

 Poi prese fiato, ma non gli riuscì di riordinare né le idee né il respiro.

 «Piuttosto, li percepisco come reperti abbandonati, dimenticati in una qualche teca a prender polvere per anni.
 Hai presente quelle paccottiglie posticce da wunderkammer che denunciano la loro stessa contraffazione?
-Ecco, ma invece che arrivare dal passato, queste Chimerae, dovranno essere ancora prodotte nel momento nel quale sono state pensate.
-Come frutti di manipolazioni genetiche, non ancora possibili, ma che una volta realizzabili, troveranno spazio in un museo di scienze naturali, al di là da venire, sino a diventare reperti un po’ fané in cerca d’una migliore collocazione.
-Il punto di vista è quello del futuro anteriore», disse il Critico con un affanno inconsueto.
-Parve a tutti e due un poco ridicolo.
+Ecco, ma invece che arrivare dal passato, queste Chimerae dovranno essere ancora prodotte nel momento nel quale sono state pensate.
+Come frutti di manipolazioni genetiche, non ancora possibili, ma che una volta realizzate, troveranno spazio in un museo di scienze naturali, al di là da venire, sino a diventare reperti un po’ fané in cerca d’una migliore collocazione.
+Il punto di vista è quello del futuro anteriore», disse il Critico con un affanno inconsueto; parve a tutti e due un poco ridicolo.

 Il Professore alzò le sopracciglia e allungò il collo, ma non replicò.
-Sembrava soddisfatto del bottino di giornata, passò dal tormentare la barba al levigare l’innesto di squame cha gli avvolgeva l’avambraccio sinistro.
+Sembrava soddisfatto del bottino di giornata, passò dal tormentare la barba al levigare l’innesto di squame che gli avvolgeva l’avambraccio sinistro.

 Il Critico capì che il Professore lo aveva provocato e colpito di fioretto, segnando di nuovo un punto, e si fece scuro.
 Non aggiunse altro.